enwave64/lex_yacc_parser/README.txt

 		To compile lex file: lex parser.l
 		To compile yacc file: yacc -d yacc.y
-		To compile c file of lex file and y.tab.c: cc lex.yy.c y.tab.c -o parser
+		To compile c file of lex file and y.tab.c: cc lex.yy.c y.tab.c -o parser Entering the command 'make clean' will clear the directory of the relevant files for a fresh compile

 Operation instructions:
 	To run: ./parser